History, Facts & Track Updates

 of the days gone by.

 Here's where Jackie Stallard's video guide to the sights along the track comes in handy.
-Jackie has lived for seven years in Birdsville, travelled the track back and forth, and compiled heaps of stories and information in her audio guide.
+Jackie has lived for seven years in Birdsville, travelled the route back and forth, and compiled heaps of stories and information in her audio guide.

 The Birdsville Track today...